rsksmart/rsk-starter-box/README.md

 - **Go to tutorial**

 Go to the tutorial [Using rsk-starter-box](https://developers.rsk.co/tutorials/truffle-boxes/rsk-starter-box/) to learn how to interact with `SimpleStorage.sol`.
-Also we cover all steps with more details, explanations and images.
+Also, we covered all the steps with more details, explanations, and images.

 - **Find more documentation**